Miley Cyrus: Cannabis use

 Cyrus has been open about her recreational use of cannabis.
 She told Rolling Stone in 2013 that it was "the best drug on earth" and called it, along with MDMA, a "happy drug".
-While accepting the Best Video Award at the 2013 MTV Europe Music Awards, Cyrus smoked what appeared to be a joint onstage; this was removed from the delayed broadcast of the show in the United States.
-In a 2014 interview with W magazine, Cyrus stated "I love weed" and "I just love getting stoned."
-In a 2017 interview on The Tonight Show Starring Jimmy Fallon, Cyrus revealed that she had quit cannabis before the press tour for her Younger Now album so she could be "super clear" when discussing the record.
-During a 2018 interview with Andy Cohen, she credited her mother for reintroducing her to cannabis.
+While accepting the Best Video Award at the 2013 MTV Europe Music Awards, Cyrus appeared to smoke a joint onstage; this was removed from the delayed broadcast of the show in the United States.
+In a 2014 interview with W magazine, Cyrus said "I love weed" and "I just love getting stoned."
+In a 2017 interview on The Tonight Show Starring Jimmy Fallon, she said she had quit cannabis before the press tour for Younger Now so she could be "super clear" when discussing the record.
+In May 2018, she told Jimmy Kimmel: "I also think it's the most magical, amazing... it's my first and true love.
+It's just not for me right now at this time in my life, but I'm sure there will be a day I will happily indulge."
+During a December 2018 interview with Andy Cohen, she credited her mother for reintroducing her to cannabis.
 In 2019, Cyrus sent "Nothing Breaks Like a Heart" collaborator Mark Ronson a cannabis bouquet from Lowell Herb Co as a tongue-in-cheek Valentine's Day gift.
-She invested in the cannabis company in August.
+She invested in the company in August.

-Prior to undergoing vocal cord surgery in November 2019, and after her post-operative recovery, Cyrus has stated that she has stayed sober from the use of cannabis and alcohol.
+Before and shortly after vocal cord surgery in November 2019, Cyrus said she had abstained from cannabis and alcohol.